Alphabet’s Loon signs up industry vets as advisors ahead of commercial launch

 Google's parent company, Alphabet, has recruited some well-known and experienced industry veterans to help get its wireless broadband project Loon to market.

-On Tuesday, the company announced that Craig McCaw, founder of McCaw Cellular, one of the first cellular companies in the US that was sold to AT&T in 1994, will be one of its founding members of a new advisory board.
+On Tuesday, the company said Craig McCaw, who started McCaw Cellular, will be one of the founding members of a new advisory board.
+McCaw Cellular was one of the first cellular companies in the US and was sold to AT&T in 1994.
 Marni Walden, a former marketing executive with Verizon, and Ian Small, who worked as chief data officer for Telefonica and is now CEO of Evernote, will also serve on the advisory board.

 Project Loon, started in 2016, uses high-flying balloons powered by on-board solar panels as Wi-Fi carriers to deliver signals from above.
 Alphabet spun out Loon in July from X, the division of Alphabet responsible for its most experimental projects, including self-driving cars, internet-connected contact lenses and delivery drones.